My T-Rex Kills Your Brontosaurus

 a) I want any and all of the t-shirts above, and will gladly accept them as early Christmas presents; and

 b) We are all designed with certain talents, and certain shortcomings.

-You can’t compare your skills or your worth against someone else’s when your skills are different.
-All that matters is that you do what you were designed to do—and you do the living shit out of it.
+You can’t compare your skills against someone else’s, because they’re different.
+All that matters is that you do what you were designed to do—and you do the everloving shit out of it.
+(Tweet!)